 Reason #293 why psychology is cool.

 Ask yourself, how often do I look at my body or obsess about a flaw or a judgment from someone whose opinion shouldn’t matter?
 How important are your looks, really really?
 I’m sorry I had to be the one to break it to you but no one cares this much about what your truck looks like when it’s dirty, it’s a truck.
 I’ve never dreamed about your truck.
 Stop posting pictures of the truck.
 Now you’ve done it, you have me in a loop.
+Truck.

 No one cares if you are shopping.
 No one wants to see 24 pictures of you getting your stupid hair done.
 Give us one good picture of you and your bestie in front of the Great Wall of China and don’t stand in the way of the wall.
 You can post pictures from The Louvre or your skydiving adventure all day, but I can only absorb a limited number of pictures of you on a beach in the Caribbean before I begin to wish you ill will.
 One is nice, 50 pictures of you having fun makes me think you are rubbing my nose in it.
 And last, but certainly most gross, a few of you need to know that you’re making some of your friends horny and none of us wants to have to bring up that topic without tequila.
 Stop making us horny.

 This is what I’m trying to learn – who cares what people think about me.
 If you are one of my chosen people than every concern you have is a valid one, but if I’m rarely or ever going to see that person again who the hell cares if they approve of me or not.
-You can’t be trolled on social media if you refuse to care about what anonymous trolls think of you or your work.
+You can’t be trolled on social media if you refuse to care about what anonymous idiots think of you or your work.
 Internet comments cannot hurt you unless you let them.
 I need to grow wise and kind and all that crap, I get it, but who really cares what a stranger thinks about me?
 Why oh why would I give a flying flip what some anonymous detractor or false friend thinks about my life or my behaviour?
-I have high quality friends who are completely confident in taking me down a peg, so why would I care what that person said about me on Facebook or to a friend of a friend of a friend of mine?
+I have high quality friends who take delight in taking me down a peg, so why would I care what that person said about me on Facebook or to a friend of a friend of a friend of mine?

 So think about this need to self-obsess.
 Some of us are spending way too much time getting our self esteem from our meat sack.
 Many of us are completely obsessed with our feelings and our hurts and our massive insecurities.
 I say this with no judgment, go get some help before its too late and you become that ugly version of yourself and die bitter.